 Doxycycline is an antibiotic commonly used in veterinary medicine for the treatment of bacterial and mycoplasma infections.
-In farm animals, it is indicated for ruminants, pigs, chickens and turkeys, but should not be used in layers during the productive stage or in lactating ruminants.
+In farm animals, it is indicated for ruminants, pigs, chickens and turkeys, but it should not be used in layers during the productive stage nor in lactating ruminants.

 It is a semi-synthetic antibiotic of the tetracycline family derived from oxytetracycline.
 It is a bacteriostatic antibiotic, since it inhibits protein synthesis, but it can also alter the permeability of the cytoplasmic membrane in susceptible organisms.

 It has a broad spectrum of action including gram-negative and gram-positive bacteria,¬†Chlamydia,¬†Rickettsia, mycoplasmas,¬†Leptospira,¬†Anaplasma¬†and spirochetes.
 In addition, as it is more soluble than other tetracyclines, it can get to areas such as the joints (synovial fluid), the central nervous system and the eyes.

 1. Gram-negative Bacteria ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬† ¬†¬†